piyushmca25/software-tools-assignment/README.md

 MASTER change to that line.

-## This section is in main branch.
+## This is me changing section is in conflict branch2.